 Datacenter Networking and SDNs

-Hua Shao, Tsinghua University; Yuanwei Lu, Tencent; Xiaoliang Wang, Nanjing University, Nanjing, Jiangsu, China; Yanbo Yu and Shengli Zheng, Tencent; Youjian Zhao, Tsinghua University
+Hua Shao, Tsinghua University; Xiaoliang Wang, Tencent and Nanjing University; Yuanwei Lu, Yanbo Yu, and Shengli Zheng, Tencent; Youjian Zhao, Tsinghua University

-The last decade has witnessed a rapid growth of public cloud.
+The last decade has witnessed a rapid growth of public clouds.
 More and more enterprises are deploying their applications on the cloud platform.
-As one of the largest public cloud providers, Tencent cloud serves tens of Tbps inbound/outbound traffic for customers in various cloud access scenarios via cloud gateways.
-Traditionally, cloud gateways are built with expensive proprietary routers.
-After operating commodity router-based cloud gateways for years, we found that those systems are hard to scale, lack feature velocity and are difficult to inter-operate with the SDN-based cloud network.
-To this end, we build our own Disaggregated Software-defined cloud Router (DSR) to serve cloud access traffic.
-We architecturally split cloud router functionalities into several disjoint modules: 1) An access module built out of off-the-shelf commodity switches; 2) A software-based fast and scalable forwarding module; 3) A robust and scalable routing module built with commodity servers; 4) an SDN control module for management and configuration.
+As one of the largest public cloud providers, Tencent cloud serves tens of Tbps inbound/outbound traffic via cloud gateways for customers with diverse cloud access requirements.
+Traditionally, cloud gateways were built with proprietary routers.
+From years of experience operating cloud network, we found that commodity router based cloud gateways are hard to scale, lack of extensibility and are difficult to inter-operate with the SDN-based cloud networks.
+To this end, we build our own Disaggregated Software-defined Router (DSR) to serve cloud access traffic.
+We architecturally split cloud router functionalities into several disjoint modules: 1) an access module built out of off-the-shelf commodity switches; 2) a software-based fast and scalable forwarding module; 3) a robust and scalable routing module built with commodity servers; 4) an SDN control module for traffic management and devices configuration.
 All the components can be independently scaled and maintained.
-We solve the scalability and reliability challenges.
-DSR can deliver new network features at high velocity.
+DSR can deliver new network features at high velocity and has sustained the rapid growth of the cloud access traffic.
 In this paper, we present the design, implementation and our years of operational experiences of DSR.
-DSR has been in production for over 3 years and has sustained the rapid growth of the cloud access traffic.

-Shih-Hao Tseng, California Institute of Technology; Saksham Agarwal and Rachit Agarwal, Cornell University; Hitesh Ballani, Microsoft Research Cambri; Ao Tang, Cornell University
+Shih-Hao Tseng, Saksham Agarwal, and Rachit Agarwal, Cornell University; Hitesh Ballani, Microsoft Research; Ao Tang, Cornell University

-CodedBulk is an end-to-end system for bandwidth-efficient inter-datacenter bulk transfers.
-It uses network coding, a technique from coding theory community, that guarantees near-optimal bandwidth for inter-datacenter bulk transfers.
-However, prior attempts to using network coding in wired networks have faced several fundamental and pragmatic barriers.
-CodedBulk resolves these barriers by exploiting the unique properties of inter-datacenter WAN, along with a custom-designed hop-by-hop flow control mechanism.
-An end-to-end implementation of CodedBulk currently runs on geo-distributed inter-datacenter network, and reduces the bandwidth requirements for bulk transfers by 1.2-1.8x compared to state-of-the-art mechanisms that do not perform network coding.
+This paper presents CodedBulk, a system for high-throughput inter-datacenter bulk transfers.
+At its core, CodedBulk uses network coding, a technique from the coding theory community, that guarantees optimal throughput for individual bulk transfers.
+Prior attempts to using network coding in wired networks have faced several pragmatic and fundamental barriers.
+CodedBulk resolves these barriers by exploiting the unique properties of inter-datacenter networks, and by using a custom-designed hop-by-hop flow control mechanism that enables efficient realization of network coding atop existing transport protocols.
+An end-to-end CodedBulk implementation running on a geo-distributed inter-datacenter network improves bulk transfer throughput by 1.2-2.5x compared to state-of-the-art mechanisms that do not use network coding.

-Zhuolong Yu, Jingfeng Wu, and Vladimir Braverman, Johns Hopkins University; Ion Stoica, UC Berkeley; Xin Jin, Johns Hopkins University
+Zhuolong Yu, Jingfeng Wu, and Vladimir Braverman, Johns Hopkins University; Ion Stoica, UC Berkeley; Xin Jin, Peking University